takesofficial/cissp/domain8.md

 # <p align=center>Domain 8 - Software Development Security</p>

 ## 🚨 Elevator Pitch
-Build security **into** software, not around it.
-Domain 8 is about integrating security throughout the **SDLC**, preventing vulnerabilities before deployment, and understanding what testing can and cannot find.

-Think: design choices, secure coding, testing limits, and operational constraints.
+Build security into software, not around it.
+Domain 8 focuses on integrating security throughout the **software development lifecycle (SDLC)** to reduce risk before deployment.
+It covers secure design, secure coding practices, application testing, and the operational realities that shape how software can be protected in production.

+The emphasis is on preventing vulnerabilities early through proper requirements, architecture, and development practices, understanding the strengths and limitations of automated testing, and recognizing when human review is required.
+The domain also addresses environments where availability and safety outweigh confidentiality, such as ICS/SCADA systems, and highlights why design decisions matter more than tools in determining long-term security outcomes.

 ---